Flack27/Runeterra/4 - Sessions/Session 2.md

 _He signs the deed with a flourish._

 > **RODERICK:** "The legal documentation will be filed tomorrow.
 You are now, officially, the proprietors of Stonewall.
-Make something beautiful of it, won't you?"
+Get the mine back to operational with all due haste won't you."